Thursday, July 18, 2024

 If my current-self could sit down with my old-self, what would I share with him to give him a "jump start" on life?
 How might I help him heal the wounds in my old-self's heart?
 Sadly, I don't know what I'd say; yet, I believe that I'd express my sincere love for him.
 How would he sense and know that love?

 The good that's come to me was centered on living in the present with a right relationship with God in Christ.
 It's good to love God, love myself as He does, and more naturally love other people too.
 I imagine a good life kinda looking like that really big sunflower.
-Hmm, maybe I'd take my old self to see a field of really big sunflowers and share the reality of my most precious relationship?
+Hmm, maybe I'd take my old self to see a field of really big sunflowers and share the reality of my most precious relationships?

 The only church in town would be a safe place for that younger version of me to be introduced to the love of God worked out through people with skin on them - those who're still in the world of the living.
-A place where true joy and happiness can be found living in the present.
+A place where true joy and happiness can be found while living in the present.

 Just for today...